Purely Agent-Driven Black-Box Optimization for Biological Design

 Black-box optimization typically requires (1) \textbf{global exploration} to find new high-potential regions of $\mathcal{X}$ and (2) \textbf{local exploitation} to iteratively refine candidates once a promising direction is found.
-We introduce one agent for each role, using chain-of-thought–finetuned models that can analyze the global optimization state and apply scientific knowledge captured during training.
-We use \texttt{Intern-S1}~\citep{InternS1} for both of: \begin{enumerate}[itemsep=.1ex,leftmargin=3ex,parsep=1ex] \item \textbf{An \texttt{Explorer} Agent} (Global Search).
-This agent directly proposes new candidates based on the global optimization state and inferred structure–activity trends.
-This agent is explicitly encouraged to explore new structures.
+We introduce one agent for each role, using chain-of-thought--finetuned models that can analyze the global optimization state and apply scientific knowledge captured during training.
+We use \texttt{Intern-S1}~\citep{InternS1} for both: \begin{enumerate}[itemsep=.1ex,leftmargin=3ex,parsep=1ex] \item \textbf{An \texttt{Explorer} Agent} (Global Search).
+This directly proposes new candidates based on the global optimization state and inferred structure–activity trends.
+It is also explicitly encouraged to explore new structures.

 \item A \textbf{\texttt{Planner} Agent} (Local Strategy Design).
 This agent maintains a memory of local search tactics and develops new ones from the global state and this memory.
 The model’s scientific understanding helps it propose and prioritize strategies that are more likely to yield functional improvements.
 Example tactics proposed by the Planner can be found in \Cref{app:planner_generated_tasks_ex}. \end{enumerate}